Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-scripts.md

 Now you have completed writing a conditional auth script from scratch.

-Similarly, you can build your own scripts to handle many scenarios using the <a href="../conditional-auth-js-api-reference" target="_blank">JS-API references</a> and <a href="../conditional-auth-templates" target="_blank">pre-defined templates</a>.
+Similarly, you can build your own scripts to handle many scenarios using the <a href="../conditional-auth-js-api-reference" >JS-API references</a> and <a href="../conditional-auth-templates">pre-defined templates</a>.